mpkocher/mpkocher.github.io/source/_posts/Python-3-8-0b1-Quick-Look.md

     return a + b + c
 ```

-However, this still leaves a fundamental issue with clearly defining args.
+Unfortunately, this still leaves a fundamental issue with clearly defining function arguments.
 There are three cases: Positional-Only, Positional or Keyword, and Keyword-Only.
 PEP-3102 only solves the Keyword-Only case and doesn't address the other two cases.

-Hence in Python < 3.8, there's still a fundamental ambiguity when defining a function and how it can be called (I'll leave it up to the reader to decide if this is a bug or a feature).
+Hence in Python < 3.8, there's still a fundamental ambiguity when defining a function and how it can be called.

 For example: